Blog

 The result is that most AI follow-up prompts start with a name and a company name, produce a generic draft, and the rep either sends it as-is or abandons it.
 Neither outcome serves the pipeline.

-| One tap: Tomorrow 10:00.
-The follow-up is scheduled before you leave the booth, not added to a mental to-do list that empties by morning. |
+One tap: Tomorrow Morning 9:00.
+The follow-up is scheduled before you leave the booth, not added to a mental list that empties by evening.
+The reminder fires at the right time with the contact's record already open, so there is no hunting for context when the moment arrives.

 Post-interview follow-up is a category where AI assistance is underused.
 Most candidates either skip the thank-you entirely or send a generic one-liner.
 A specific, well-timed follow-up is a differentiator at any level.